Sara Kruzan: Judicial reform advocacy

 As a result of her status as a juvenile convicted of murder and sentenced to life without parole, Kruzan has been the focus of national petitions and judicial reform groups that are advocating for a retrial.
 Some campaigning groups have suggested that Kruzan was suffering from battered person syndrome, a physical and psychological condition that often results in victims of abuse murdering their abusers.

 The National Center for Youth Law has spoken out against the U.S., for the frequency with which it sentences juveniles to life without parole, with Kruzan often mentioned as an example of the need for greater compassion.

-During her trial, her abuse was not admitted into evidence and she was not allowed to speak of it.
-Twelve years into her sentence, in 2009, she was interviewed by Human Rights Watch where she was finally able to speak about her abuse, and as a result received national attention from individuals and judicial reform groups, who advocated for a new trial and a ban on sentences of life without parole for juveniles in California.
+During her trial, her abuse was not admitted into evidence, and she was not allowed to speak of it.
+Twelve years into her sentence, in 2009, she was interviewed by Human Rights Watch where she was finally able to speak about her abuse; as a result, she and her case received national attention from individuals and judicial reform groups, who advocated for a new trial and a ban on sentences of life without parole for juveniles in California.

 Clemency and pardon

 Senator Leland Yee had been fighting for her release for eleven years when on January 2, 2011, as a result of this and media attention, Kruzan was granted clemency by Governor Arnold Schwarzenegger, who commuted her sentence to 25 years with the possibility of parole; she remained incarcerated at the Central California Women's Facility in Chowchilla.
-Governor Schwarzenegger didn't free her but did void her L.W.O.P. sentence.
+Governor Schwarzenegger did not free her but did void her L.W.O.P. sentence.
 In January 2013, her sentence was reduced to second-degree manslaughter and 19 years, effectively time served, making her eligible for a parole hearing.
 She was found suitable for parole on June 12, 2013, and the decision was forwarded to Governor Jerry Brown.
 On October 25, 2013, Brown took no action on the parole board decision, thereby effectively confirming it, allowing the parole board to proceed with the parole of Kruzan.
 On October 31, 2013, she was paroled from Central California Women's Facility in Chowchilla after serving 19 years.

 At the time of her parole, California State Senator Leland Yee stated: "Life without parole means absolutely no opportunity for release....
 It also means minors are often left without access to programs and rehabilitative services while in prison.
 This sentence was created for the worst of criminals that have no possibility of reform and it is not a humane way to handle children.
 While the crimes they committed caused undeniable suffering, these youth offenders are not the worst of the worst."

 Kruzan was pardoned by Governor Gavin Newsom in July 2022.